 With this, we would like to conclude this book.
-We hope that the principles and the concepts we have outlined will help you in creating APIs that fit all the developer', business', and end user's needs, and in expanding them (while maintaining the backwards compatibility) for the next two thousand years (or maybe more).
+We hope that the principles and the concepts we have outlined will help you in creating APIs that fit all the developers, businesses, and end users' needs, and in expanding them (while maintaining the backwards compatibility) for the next two thousand years or so.